 Mark Corra has over 25 years mining experience.
-Mr. Corra will oversee the financial reporting, cash management and tax planning of the Company.
-He is a Certified Management Accountant, with a diploma in financial management from the British Columbia Institute of Technology.
-Mr. Corra was with Bema since 1990 as both Controller and subsequently as Vice President of Finance.
+Mr. Corra is a Certified Management Accountant, with a diploma in financial management from the British Columbia Institute of Technology.
+Mr. Corra was with Bema since 1990, initially as Controller and subsequently as Vice President of Finance.
 Prior to Bema, Mr. Corra spent 11 years in accounting at Placer Dome.
-Mr. Corra's duties include responsibility for the Company's financial compliance and reporting to the regulatory authorities.
+Mr. Corra will oversee the financial reporting, cash management and tax planning of the Company and financial compliance and reporting to the regulatory authorities.